psevon/exceptions-and-raii-in-c/README.txt

 with exception handling, often overlooked, is releasing the acquired resources.
 There are two differing philosophies:
 - RAII (e.g., C++), in which destructors are automatically called for any objects going out of their scope.
-This work also in cases where functions let exceptions pass through uncatched.
+This works also in cases where functions let exceptions pass through uncatched.
 - finally blocks (e.g., java), which contain code that releases the resources.

-I strongly prefer the first option, since in my opinion finally blocks make exception handling mechanisms to be no more than syntactic sugar if non-leaky code is pursued; it practically means that exceptions must be catched in every function that does acquire some resources.
-There is garbage collection of course, but there's no guarantee when it's invoked and for some resources such as mutex locks that's not good enough.
+I strongly prefer the first option, since in my opinion finally blocks make exceptions to be little more than structured return values if non-leaky code is pursued; it practically means that exceptions must be caught in every function that does acquire some resources, which is in stark contrast with the goal of centralized error handling.
+There is garbage collection of course, but there's no guarantee when it's invoked and for some resources such as mutex locks that's just not good enough.

 There are numerous exception handling libraries available for C, most based on setjmp/longjmp, some providing finally blocks, and some even have support for